 § 1.
-For the first and second set of exams of the first examination period, the provisional examination schedule shall be announced at least fourteen weeks in advance ad valvas and/or personally via the VUB email address.
+For the first and second set of exams of the first examination period, the provisional examination schedule shall be announced at least fourteen weeks in advance ad valvas_and/or personally via the VUB email address.
 With regard to the second examination periods, this deadline period will be reduced to at least four weeks.

 For the first and second sets of examinations in the first examination period, the examination schedule will be finalised four weeks before the start of the relevant examination period.
-The Teaching and examination regulations, version approved by the Academic Council.

-examination schedule for the second examination period will be finalised two weeks before the start of the exams.
+The examination schedule for the second examination period will be finalised two weeks before the start of the exams.